nawalsalman03/Nexium_Nawal_Assign1/README.md

 # Quote Generator – Nexium Assignment 1

 This is a basic quote generator built using **Next.js**, **TypeScript**, and **ShadCN UI**.
 The app allows users to select a topic and view quotes related to it.
-A background video and loading skeleton were added to improve the UI.
+A background video was added to improve the UI.

 ---